andyet/yeti.css/README.md

 * `minor`: if the style change should not break existing sites, but adds new features/functionality, use a minor, i.e. 0.1.0, tag.
 * `patch`: if the style change is just a small bugfix that should work with existing sites, use a patch, i.e. 0.0.1, tag.

+## Style recipes
+Style is intentionally built small.
+For more interface elements see [style recipes](https://github.com/andyet/style-recipes).

 ## To do

 - Collection of stock product screenshots